ehm-93/learning-rust/packages/stalkerlike/docs/dev/iter-01.md

 - [x] Selection is unambiguous (clear visual feedback with yellow outline)
 - [x] **Grid snapping feels natural and predictable (visual + functional, works with gizmos)**
 - [ ] **Play mode works by end of week 1 (tight iteration loops)** - DEFERRED
-- [ ] Scene YAML files are human-readable and version-control friendly (not yet implemented)
 - [ ] No crashes when switching between editor and play mode (not yet testable)
 - [x] Camera movement feels smooth and controllable
-- [ ] Chunk bounds visualization helps with spatial awareness (32m reference) - not yet implemented
 - [ ] Duplicate offset (+1m X) is consistent and predictable (not yet implemented)
 - [x] Multi-select only available after grouping is implemented (correctly deferred)